 Like home baked bread, but want it in a hurry?
-This delicious Cinnamon Raisin Bread has all the flavor and texture of a long rising yeast bread in quick bread time.
+This delicious Cinnamon Raisin Bread has all the flavor of a long rising yeast bread in about an hour.

-I had been craving Cinnamon Raisin Bread for a few weeks when I happened to purchase some High Altitude Hungarian Flour and spied the recipe on the bag when I was trying to figure out exactly what High Altitude Hungarian Flour was.
+I had been craving Cinnamon Raisin Bread for a few weeks when I happened to purchase some High Altitude Hungarian Flour.
+I spied this recipe on the bag when I was trying to figure out exactly what High Altitude Hungarian Flour was.

 - 2 large eggs